Lock and Lube: Using Thread Locker and Lubricant on an AR

 People want to use thread locker in all the wrong places.
 Here is a rundown on the parts and our advice for each:

-- Muzzle Device2: The muzzle device must either use a crush washer (which, if appropriate for the device, secures it) or be torqued properly.
+• Muzzle Device2: The muzzle device must be torqued properly.
 See Rule #1.
 The muzzle device is a high heat component and special thread locker is required for these conditions2.
 See Rule #3.
-The muzzle device can be secured with an extreme heat thread locker like Flexbar Rocksett Muzzle Adhesive.
+Some muzzle devices need grease; others can benefit from thread locker.
+Check out our Muzzle Devices article for additional guidance.
+If the manufacturer of your muzzle device calls for thread locker, use an extreme heat thread locker like Flexbar Rocksett Muzzle Adhesive, which is heat resistant up to 2,015°F.

 1: The barrel should be dimpled for un-pinned gas blocks (i.e. those secured with set screws).